Calculating a Due Date

 First, determine the first day of your last menstrual period.

-Next, count back three calendar months from that date.
+Next, count back 3 calendar months from that date.

-Lastly, add one year and seven days to that date.
+Lastly, add 1 year and 7 days to that date.

 You may also estimate your delivery date by using the steps 1 and 2 and the chart: